Weed Control Facts

 Using Newspaper to Control Weeds

 Now, for you at home, you have to do the same thing.
 Get all of those weeds out of the beds before you do anything else.
-Then if you are going to mulch, put down newspaper 8 or 9 inches thick then cover it with mulch.
+Then if you are going to mulch, put down newspaper 8 or 9 pages thick then cover it with mulch.
 The newspaper will blow around easily so lay the newspaper down as you mulch.
 Don’t worry about the ink on the newspaper, it’s all soy based these days and will not harm your plants.
 Then if you want to use a pre-emergent herbicide like Preen you can apply it after you mulch.
 Read the label carefully.
 They might suggest working it into the soil.
 I don’t think so, but if that’s the case you can just apply it before you put down the newspaper.

 These are the steps.